 Be sure to book accommodation and tours in Greece ahead of time to ensure availability!

 Santorini is arguably the most popular Greek island.
-Spreading its beauty on a fairly small territory, it’s a great destination to see in a short time and yet still be able to make the most of it.
-This guide has been thought for those travelers who are hopping around the islands and have set only one (or two) days to spend in Santorini.
+Spreading its beauty on a fairly small territory, it’s a great destination to see in a short time and still make the most of it.
+This guide has been thought for travelers who are hopping around the islands and have set only one (or two) day to spend in Santorini.

 It’s also a super useful Santorini itinerary if you’re visiting on a day trip from Crete or any other Greek island.